Whitley Strieber: Current works

 Whitley Strieber is currently the host of the spiritual and science-themed podcast Dreamland, available on a weekly basis from his website, Unknown Country.
-The program was a former companion show to Coast to Coast AM, with both shows founded by broadcaster Art Bell, before being taken on by Strieber in 1999.
+The program was a former companion show to Coast to Coast AM, with both shows having been founded by broadcaster Art Bell.
+Strieber began helming the show starting in 1998.

-Strieber has also continued to write novels, including The Last Vampire (2001), and Lilith's Dream (2003), both sequels to his 1981 vampire novel The Hunger.
+Strieber has also continued to write novels, including The Last Vampire (2001) and Lilith's Dream (2002), both sequels to his 1981 vampire novel The Hunger.
 He wrote 2012: The War For Souls (2007), a horror novel about an interdimensional invasion, and Critical Mass (2009), a thriller about nuclear terrorism.
 Strieber also co-authored the graphic novel The Nye Incidents (2008), along with co-writers Craig Spector and Guss Floor.

 His novel The Omega Point is "based on a hidden connection between 2012 and the Book of Revelation".
 This title, released in 2010, is Strieber's second novel dealing with the subject of 2012, the first being 2012: The War for Souls.

 An entry in the popular teen-lit genre, Melody Burning, was published in late 2011.
-The story centered on a feral teenager who lived within a skyrise building unnoticed, and a new tenant, a pop-star named Melody, with whom he fell in love.
+The story centered on a feral teenager who lived within a skyrise unnoticed, and a new tenant, a pop star named Melody, with whom he fell in love.

 In 2012, Strieber began an alien-themed thriller series called "Alien Hunter", the first volume of which was published in August 2013.
 A series based on the book was released by SyFy in April 2016 and called "Hunters".

 The second volume in the series, Alien Hunter: Underworld, was published in August 2014.

-In March 2014, Strieber and his wife Anne published an account of her illness titled 'Miraculous Journey'.
-Mrs Strieber had experienced a cerebral haemorrhage in 2004 and in 2013 underwent treatment for a brain tumor.
+In March 2014, Strieber's wife Anne co-authored a book with her husband called Miraculous Journey, wherein she details a near-death experience following a cerebral hemorrhage in 2004 and her then-recent treatment for a brain tumor nearly a decade later.

-Strieber collaborated with religious scholar Jeffrey J. Kripal on 2016's Super Natural: A New Vision of the Unexplained, a study of occultism, supernatural experiences and parapsychology that explored "why the supernatural is neither fantasy nor fiction but a vital and authentic aspect of life".
+Strieber collaborated with religious scholar Jeffrey J. Kripal on 2016's Super Natural: A New Vision of the Unexplained, a study of occultism, supernatural experiences, and parapsychology that explored "why the supernatural is neither fantasy nor fiction but a vital and authentic aspect of life".

-In 2025, Strieber published A Fourth Mind which explored the anatomy, genetics and abilities of benevolent entities who Strieber referred to as "the visitors," and proposed that they possessed capabilities such as telepathy, telekinesis, and levitation.
+In 2025, Strieber published The Fourth Mind, which explored the anatomy, genetics and abilities of benevolent entities who Strieber referred to as "the visitors," and proposed that they possessed capabilities such as telepathy, telekinesis, and levitation.
 Strieber suggested that humans may have once shared these abilities, which were lost in part after ancient global catastrophes.
 The book advocated rediscovering these powers in order to integrate with the visitors and reframe humanity's "cosmic identity".
 This thesis has been positively received by the likes of Jacques Vallée, Jim Semivan, and Uri Geller.